 5.9.3 Service Flows

-The 5G system deployes several communication links to support multiple energy applications.
+The 5G system deploys several communication links to support multiple energy applications.

 One link is used to support PMU application and the dedicated core network element and dedicated radio resource have been configured in this link to guarantee the physical isolation demand.